- Channel Hop:

 - Creator's Favorite: In the Latin American Spanish dub, Motoko Kusanagi is this for her voice actress, Gabriela Willert, who not only voiced her in the original movie, she also voiced her in the dub of Innocence, despite that movie was dubbed in Cuernavaca, while the original movie was dubbed in Mexico City.
 And she is working in the dub of the TV series as well, despite it wasn't originally dubbed at first.

-- Technology Marches On: While most of the original manga has aged surprisingly well, there are a few bits besides the Soviet Union still existing that remind you this was made in the late 80s/early 90s.
-The Etorufu storyline features records of illegal real estate deals being stored on half a dozen big ol' CD ROM disks; non-wireless connections are made using thick, industrial-looking cables though this gives the work a nice tangible quality and a lot of the computer equipment is big, boxy and covered in dials, switches and oscillographic displays.
+- Technology Marches On: While most of the original manga has aged surprisingly well, there are a few bits beside the Soviet Union still existing that remind you this was made in the late 80s/early 90s.
+The Etorufu storyline features records of illegal real estate deals being stored on half a dozen big ol' CD ROM disks; non-wireless connections are made using thick, industrial-looking cables though this gives the work a nice tangible quality and a lot of the computer equipment is big, boxy and covered in dials, switches, and oscillographic displays.

 - The Wiki Rule: The Ghost in the Shell Wiki.